 Social media recruiting

-(Ironically, using social media avoids “the cobbler’s children have no shoes” scenario, although you may face “the chicken and egg” conundrum).
+(Ironically, using social media avoids the “the cobbler’s children have no shoes” scenario, although you may face “the chicken and egg” conundrum).

 With your team members in place, you can start planning your workflows and processes.

-Starting from the top, social media managers can create a social media calendar following these five steps:
+Starting from the top, social media managers can create a social media calendar by following these five steps:

-- Define your publishing guidelines
+#1 Define your publishing guidelines

-- Fill your social media calendar with post ideas
+#2 Fill your social media calendar with post ideas

-- Create and customize posts for each social network
+#3 Create and customize posts for each social network

-- Review, approve, and schedule posts
+#4 Review, approve, and schedule posts

-- Measure and improve on your audience engagement
+#5 Measure and improve your audience engagement

 A social media calendar, sometimes referred to as an editorial calendar, helps you plan and schedule your content so that you can keep your collaborators, clients, and target audience happy with high-quality and consistent content.
-The calendar makes it easy for everyone to see the overall timeline and bigger picture.
+The calendar makes it easy for everyone to see the overall timeline and the bigger picture.

 Loomly Tip: Custom Roles allow you to create tailor-made sets of permissions for each of your team members in a more granular and flexible way:

-Not only can you decide how your collaborators can interact with features and content inside each of your calendars, you can also limit the timeframe of the posts they can see, which is particularly useful if a collaboration has a predefined end date.
+Not only can you decide how your collaborators can interact with features and content inside each of your calendars, but you can also limit the timeframe of the posts they can see, which is particularly useful if a collaboration has a predefined end date.

 Besides setting up your social media calendars, you can also map out your social media workflows.

 Organizing people to create, approve, publish, monitor, and track updates is one of the most challenging aspects for a social media team manager.
-But a social media workflow defines people’s roles throughout the social media publishing process.
+However, a social media workflow defines people’s roles throughout the social media publishing process.

 It implements repeatable steps and deadlines for each editorial period so that everyone knows what they are doing and when to complete it.